 I have about 5 cookies recipes that I make each year, and this one is hands-down my favorite (my kids love my Marble Bark, which I will write about later).
 These cookies pack a punch when it comes to flavor, and the cook up big and lovely, despite the fact that they are gluten-free, contain no butter, flour or oil!

 You could almost call these cookies “healthy”!
 And they are delicious and so easy to make.

-They are incredibly chewy and plump, moist and just a little crisp around the edges – exactly what you want in a cookie.
-They contain no oil, butter or flour and are gluten-free (you can opt out of using gluten free oats and they will taste exactly the same).
+They come out of the oven chewy and plump, moist and just a little crisp around the edges – exactly what you want in a cookie.

-They can be made vegetarian by replacing the eggs with any number of options, to include bananas and tofu.
+They can be made vegetarian by replacing the eggs with any number of options, to include bananas, tofu, or egg replacer.
 If you are interested in the many ways there are for replacing eggs in your baking, visit this site.
-It is a wealth of knowledge for all you wanna-be vegetarians and vegans.
+It is a wealth of knowledge for all the wanna-be vegetarians and vegans out there.
 I highly recommend it.

 So let’s get baking.
 These literally took me 30 minutes from start to finish.